Pinhole Surgical Technique

 The Pinhole Technique (also known as Chao Pinhole Gum Rejuvenation, Chao Pinhole Technique and Pinhole Surgical Technique) is a revolutionary, effective and fast way for us, qualified periodontists, to correct gum line problems known as gum recession.
 Straightening gum lines using the Pinhole Surgical Technique is done without using scalpels, making incisions or placing sutures.
 It is a specialty dental procedure which should only be carried out by a board certified periodontist who has successfully completed the extra training to perform it.
 Dr. Jason Stoner of Stoner Periodontics Specialists is the only qualified and board certified periodontist in Columbus to offer this technique.

-There are multiple reasons that can cause receding gum lines including genetics or over brushing but most important is that the issue be addressed.
+There are multiple reasons that can cause receding gum lines including genetics or over brushing but most important is that the issue is addressed.
 Not only will comfort become an issue for a person with gum recession but eventually it can lead to possible tooth loss.
-Other side effects of a receding gum line include sensitivity to hot/cold, loss of a natural asthetic smile, little protection over the exposed root of the tooth.
+Other side effects of a receding gum line include sensitivity to hot/cold, loss of a natural aesthetic smile, little protection over the exposed root of the tooth.
 Understanding when you have gum recession is the most important first step, then properly handling the periodontal condition with the right type of doctor is next.
 Please understand that this is a degenerative condition and your body will not be able to fix itself, it will only continue to decline, so the faster you see a board certified periodontist to fix the issue, the healthier your smile will become.

 Performing The Pinhole Surgical Technique